danielpoon/wordpress-nginx-ssl-cloudflare-docker/README.md

 This variant contains PHP-FPM, which is a FastCGI implementation for PHP.

 - See the [PHP-FPM website](https://php-fpm.org/) for more information about PHP-FPM.
 - In order to use this image variant, some kind of reverse proxy (such as NGINX, Apache, or other tool which speaks the FastCGI protocol) will be required.
+As such Nginx will be part of the install.

 ### <a name="reqts"></a>Host requirements

+This is what you need on your MacOS machine:

 * Install [HomeBrew](https://brew.sh)
 * Install OrbStack.
 Orbstack is a faster & better version of Docker on MacOS